ruby/www.ruby-lang.org/en/community/conferences/index.md

 to offset expenses for local and regional groups wanting to organize events.

-Ruby Central has also teamed up with [SVForum][7] (previously known as SDForum) to produce the Silicon Valley Ruby Conference, entering its second year in 2007.
+Ruby Central had also teamed up with SVForum (previously known as SDForum) to produce the Silicon Valley Ruby Conference, which ran for 2 years for 2006 and 2007.

 [RubyNation][8] is an annual Ruby conference serving the Virginia, West Virginia, Maryland, and Washington, DC areas.